Saadullahkhan3/Product-Order-and-Database-Manager/README.md

 - json module --> Used for reading and writing our database and general info file as they are JSON file.
 - time module's strftime --> To get accurate date and time for writing in purchase slip

+## How to use it?
+For using this project you need all 9 files as they are dependencies of `main.py`, because this is hub of all connection and responsible to make program usable.

+## Program Runnig Guide(subtitles)